xocelyk/xocelyk.github.io/_posts/2024-12-26-cot-interp.md

 For all datasets but Logical Deduction, the AUROC surpasses 0.9 at some layer.
 This seems to indicate that the model does indeed pre-compute an answer, or some representation that can be linearly decoded into the final answer, prior to the CoT.

-When we first saw these results, one explanation we considered was that these questions are so simple that the model does not need chain of thought to compute the answer.[^6] In this case, the model might not necessarily be engaging in post-hoc reasoning or acting unfaithfully.
+When we first saw these results, one explanation we considered was that these questions are so simple that the model does not need chain of thought to compute the answer.[^6] If this were the case, the model might not be engaging in post-hoc reasoning or acting unfaithfully.
 Consider an excellent math student who knows the answer to an exam problem on sight.
 Despite already knowing the answer, the student might still write out the steps to derive it.
-Similarly, the model may already know the answer with some confidence, but still use the CoT to derive it as instructed.
+Similarly, the model may already know the answer to a question, but still use the CoT to derive it as instructed.

 The other explanation is that the model is indeed doing post-hoc reasoning.
 Having already decided its answer, the model may *perform* chain of thought, but ultimately use its pre-computed answer to decide the final answer.
 To decide between this explanation and the above, we need to determine whether the model's pre-computed answer causally influences its final answer.

-To determine whether there is a causal relationship between the model's pre-computed answer and its final answer, we intervene on the model's pre-computed answer, and measure how often the model's final answer changes.
-When the model changes its answer, we are also interested in how it changes its answer: does it generate a similar chain of thought, but a different final answer, or does it change its chain of thought to rationalize the pre-computed answer?
+To determine whether there is a causal relationship between the model's pre-computed answer and its final answer, we intervene on the model's pre-computed answer, and measure how often these interventions cause the model to change its answer.
+When its answer does change, we are also interested in whether the the model maintains similar reasoning but arrives at a different conclusion, or generates new reasoning to justify the steered answer.

 ## 3.2.
-A Taxonomy of Chain of Thought Patterns
+A Taxonomy for Chain of Thought Patterns

 Before showing results from the steering experiments, we establish a framework for classifying different types of model reasoning.
 Consider two binary dimensions: